nolanacary-elf/politics_cubed/README.md

 you can find many positions and mild to complete disagreement between members of the same political party.

 The reason people do not fit nicely into one party or another is because people can have a wide variety of views.
-Politics Cubed divides the political sphere into 81 Sub-groups in a 3d space instead of a simple left, right and center on a 2d line to better reflect political opinions and beliefs.
+Politics Cubed divides the political sphere into 81 Sub-groups in a 3d space instead of a simple left, right and center on a 2d line.

 Political debates often boil down politics into an either/or debate that cannot really show the wide variety of opinions that actually exist.
 Politics Cubed obtains a persons beliefs on specific and general political issues and maps them to up to